 Global and International Studies

-Students will be expected to work closely with the GIS academic advisor in developing an intellectually coherent program of study.
-Each proposal must be approved by the Faculty Director of Study Abroad.
+Students will be expected to work with their GIS academic advisor in developing an intellectually coherent program of study.
+Each proposal must be approved by the Minor Advisor and Faculty Director of the Global Learning Hub.

 Requirement one (4 units)

 - ANT 004 Introduction to Anthropological Linguistics (4 units)

 - SOC 005 Global Social Change: An Introduction to Macrosociology (4 units)

 - Upper division UC Davis courses in the area of global/international studies from this list.